E-Discovery Cost Containment: Legal Strategies

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel with strategies to contain e-discovery costs without sacrificing quality or increasing legal risks or potential court sanctions.
+This CLE course will provide counsel with strategies to contain e-discovery costs without sacrificing quality or increasing legal risks or potential court sanctions.
 The panel will review and evaluate emerging tools and ongoing developments within the legal profession.

 - Meet and Confer Conference